Kosovo national football team records and statistics: Youngest players on debut

-Ten players made their debut for Kosovo before turning 19, three of them under 18.
+Nine players made their debut for Kosovo before turning 19, four of them under 18.
 Several players were not yet of age on their debut.
 Among these youngest debutants, some have gone on to become regular internationals, scoring goals and achieving notable careers.
 This table lists the youngest players to appear for the Kosovo national football team, including their age at debut, positions, caps, goals, opponents, and debut dates.